qpv-research-group/solcore5/docs/source/Solvers/QWunit.rst

 QW unit creator
 ===============

-This module defines a class derived from *solcore3.Structure* that allows to solve the Schrodinger equation and the kp model.
+This module defines a class derived from *solcore.Structure* that allows to solve the Schrodinger equation and the kp model.
 It also prepares the properties of the structure (bandedges, efective density of states (DOS), etc) in order to have a meaningful set of properties for the PDD.
-Without this preparation, the structure is just a colection of layers with bulk-like properties, as it is illustrated in the figure:
+Without this preparation, the structure is just a collection of layers with bulk-like properties, as it is illustrated in the figure:

 .. _figure-QWunit: